MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 ### Creating a Panel with Tabs and Viewers

-At first, we create a {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Window" "Window" >}} with two {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html##mdl_TabView" "Tabs" >}}.
-One *Main* tab, in which both viewers of the network are represented and one tab for *Settings*.
+First, we create a {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Window" "Window" >}} with two {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html##mdl_TabView" "Tabs" >}}: the *Main* tab, in which both viewers of the network are represented, and the tab for *Settings*.
 For generating tabs, we can use the control {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_TabView" "TabView" >}}, with its items {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_TabViewItem" "TabViewItem" >}}.
 The control *TabView* enables to add a command, which is executed when opening the tab.
-For adding the viewers to the panel, we use the Control *Viewer*.
+For adding the viewers to the panel, we use the control *Viewer*.

 [//]: <> (MVL-653)